-- If you want to make this dish early to make your holiday cooking more convenient, make sure you go ahead and bake it before storing it in the fridge.
+- If you want to make this dish early to make your holiday cooking more convenient, make sure to bake it before storing it in the fridge.
 The batter doesn’t hold up well uncooked.
-When the corn muffin mix meets the wet ingredients, the activating agents, like baking powder in the mix, start doing their thing right away.
+When the cornbread mix meets the wet ingredients, the activating agents, like baking powder in the mix, start doing their thing right away.
 Held overnight, you could end up with a flat pudding.

 - You can bake it, let it cool, cover tightly and store in the fridge up to 2 days prior to serving.
 To heat, remove the dish from the fridge about 1 hour prior to heating.
 When the dish comes to room temp, bake at 300 degrees for about 15-20 or until warm.